Renzo Piano: Stavros Niarchos Foundation Cultural Center, Athens, Greece (2016)

 The Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens, Greece is one of Piano's most dramatic projects.
 Located next to Falirio Bay at Kalithea, an ancient Greek port, 4 km south of central Athens, on a site which served as a parking lot for the 2004 Summer Olympics, it combines the Greek National Library and a new opera house for the Greek National Opera along with the Stavros Niarchos Park, an urban park covering an area of 210000 sqm.
 An artificial hill was created to raise the building and give it a view of the nearby sea.
 The opera house has a 1400-seat main theater and a smaller "black box" theater of 400 seats.
 On top of the opera house a square horizontal glass box is placed, called Pharos (Lighthouse), similar to the perch of the art museum atop the Lingotto factory in Turin.
 The entire structure is covered by a single flat roof, which provides shade, and which is covered with 10,000 sqm of photovoltaic cells, generating 1.5 megawatts of electricity, designed to the building self-sufficient in energy during working hours.
 The cost of the project was 588 million dollars.

-Krause Gateway Center, Des Moines, Iowa (2019)
+Projects in North America, Europe, Asia, and Australia (2016–2025)

 The Krause Gateway Center in downtown Des Moines, Iowa adjacent to Western Gateway Park is the headquarters for the Krause Group, parent company of Kum & Go.
 The architecture features long overhangs and giant glass panels.

-Academy Museum of Motion Pictures, Los Angeles, California (2021)
+The Jerome L. Greene Science Center for Mind Brain Behavior is part of the Manhattanville Campus of Columbia University in Upper Manhattan, New York City (with SOM).
+Besides the Greene science center, the RPBW designed the Lenfest Center for the Arts, the Forum, and the School of International and Public Affairs.
+565 Broome at 565 Broome St., a twin-tower 30-story residential building in the west Soho neighborhood of Manhattan, broke ground December 2015 and was completed in 2019.
+The building is Piano's first ever residential structure in New York.

+The Float Office Building, Düsseldorf, Germany was completed in 2018.

-Academy Museum of Motion Pictures in Los Angeles is a conversion of the former May Company Department Store (1939), an Art Deco landmark opened in 2021.
+The Academy Museum of Motion Pictures in Los Angeles opened in 2021, after conversion from the Art Deco landmark May Company Department Store (1939).

-CERN Science Gateway, Meyrin, Switzerland (2023)
+The GES-2 cultural center, home of the V-A-C Foundation, opened in Moscow in 2021 in a former power plant (1907).
+It was financed by Leonid Mikhelson, of the power company Novatek.

-In April 2019 it was announced that CERN will be partnering with the Renzo Piano Building Workshop for its new education and outreach center named CERN Science Gateway.
+CERN partnered with the Renzo Piano Building Workshop for its new education and outreach center in Meyrin, Switzerland, named CERN Science Gateway.
 It was opened in October 2023 housing three permanent exhibitions, two hands-on education labs and an auditorium for up to 800 people.

+The Ontario Court of Justice in Toronto was completed in 2023.
+The skyscrapers One Sydney Harbour, Sydney, Australia, and Fubon Xinyi A25 in Taipei, Taiwan opened in 2024.